paultron/discord-soundbot/README.md

 ```
 !commands              Show this message
+!uptime                Shows the uptime of the bot
+!joinvoice             Joins the voice channel you're in
+!leavevoice            Leaves the voice channel you're in
 !sounds                Show available sounds
 !mostplayed            Show 15 most used sounds
 !<sound>               Play the specified sound